 Publishers: Take action to clean up your traffic.
 Reciprocate building relationships with ad networks.

 There are many marketers, ad networks, and publishers working toward the common good of clean installs.
 This will be an evolving conversation, and requires everyone in the mobile marketing industry to get on board and collaborate.
 Want to be part of the discussion?
-Join us at Postback to hear the panel discussion on ad fraud and other important industry topics
+Let us know what you think in the comments below.

 Never miss a thing!